Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 #### Admin > Warehouses

-![warehouses tab](assets/3UIStory_10.png)

 Under **Admin**, the **​Warehouses​** tab is where you set up and manage compute resources known as virtual warehouses to load or query data in Snowflake.
 A warehouse called COMPUTE_WH already exists in your environment.

+![warehouses tab](assets/3UIStory_10.png)

 #### Admin > Cost Management

-![resource monitors tab](assets/3UIStory_11.png)

 Under **Admin**, the **Cost Management** tab shows an overview of account consumption and budgets.
 It also includes details on all the resource monitors that have been created to control the number of credits that virtual warehouses consume.
 For each resource monitor, it shows the credit quota, type of monitoring, schedule, and actions performed when the virtual warehouse reaches its credit limit.

+![resource monitors tab](assets/3UIStory_11.png)

 #### Admin > Users & Roles

-![roles tab](assets/3UIStory_12.png)

-Under **Admin**, the **Roles** sub-tab of the **Users & Roles** tab shows a list of the roles and their hierarchies.
+The **Roles** sub-tab of the **Users & Roles** tab shows a list of the roles and their hierarchies.
 Roles can be created, reorganized, and granted to users in this tab.
 The roles can also be displayed in tabular/list format by selecting the **Table** sub-tab.

+![roles tab](assets/3UIStory_12.png)

 #### Users

-![users tab](assets/3UIStory_13.png)

-Also under the **Admin** tab, the **Users** sub-tab of the **Users & Roles** tab shows a list of users in the account, default roles, and owner of the users.
+The **Users** sub-tab of the **Users & Roles** tab shows a list of users in the account, default roles, and owner of the users.
 For a new account, no records are shown because no additional roles have been created.
 Permissions granted through your current role determine the information shown for this tab.
 To see all the information available on the tab, switch your role to `ACCOUNTADMIN`.

-![user preferences dropdown](assets/3UIStory_14.png)
+![users tab](assets/3UIStory_13.png)

 Clicking on your username in the bottom right of the UI allows you to change your password, roles, and preferences.
 Snowflake has several system defined roles.
 You are currently in the default role of `SYSADMIN` and will stay in this role for the majority of the lab.

+![user preferences dropdown](assets/3UIStory_14.png)

 > aside negative
 >